 Credit for military service is granted upon presentation of papers showing honorable discharge from and active duty of one (1) year or more in the United States armed forces.
 A veteran may receive three (3) units of living skills graduation requirements and one (1) unit of elective credit, if applicable, by submitting a copy of their DD214 separation papers.
-Under rare circumstances, veterans may also receive credit for satisfactory training completed in service school.
-After enrolling at Folsom Lake College, a veteran may apply for evaluation of military service experience for college credit.
-A copy of the veteran’s DD214 separation paper must be submitted to the Admissions & Records office after the first semester of attendance.
 Credit granted for military service is based on “A Guide to the Evaluation of Educational Experiences in the Armed Services,” published by the American Council on Education.
 Students in the six-month reserve training program are not eligible for military credit.
 This is in accordance with the recommendation of the American Council on Education.

 Enrollment - Semester Certification

 Enrollment certification for VA education benefits is not automatic.
-Students should submit a Request for Certification form every semester in order to initiate their educational benefits.
+Students should submit an Enrollment Agreement with the Veterans Success Center every semester in order to initiate their educational benefits.
 We strongly recommend that students accomplish this as soon as they have secured classes in order to expedite the processing of educational benefits.

 While receiving VA Educational benefits, students may be concurrently enrolled at more than one school during the same semester.
 The parent school is whichever school the student is pursuing a degree or other program objective.
 Veteran students are responsible for informing the Supplemental School's Veterans' Office where their Parent School is located.
 Upon confirmation from the Parent School, the Supplemental School will complete the certification for the benefits form (VA form 22-1999) and send a copy to the Parent School.